 A couple of years ago an e-visa (electronic visa) was introduced as a third method of acquiring a Visa to travel to Vietnam for citizens of 40 countries wanting a single entry Tourist Visa and staying less than one month.
 There’s a really good comparison table on vietnam-visa.com to understand which of the two online options is best for you.

 You are exempt from requiring a Visa if you’re staying up to 15 days and are from one of these 24 countries which include the UK.
 I also hold a UK Passport but I didn’t discover that until I was researching for this post.

-This was my first time visiting less developed countries so I made an appointment with The Travel Doctor in Wellington to find out what I needed.
+This was my first time visiting less developed countries so I made an appointment with a travel doctor to find out what I needed.
 I came away immunised against Tetanus, Diphtheria, Hepatitis A and Typhoid, as well as with a Gastro Kit and Insect repellent.

 Have you experienced conflicting advice on requirements to travel somewhere?
 Pin the image below to find this advice later!